elidondking/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. Path => The path to success is to take massive, determined action
 3. Create a script that counts the number of directories in the PATH.
 4. Global variables => Create a script that lists environment variables.
+5. Local variables => Create a script that lists all local variables and environment variables, and functions.